wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

-# 14. Appearances and the Reality
+# 14. Appearances and the Reälity

->To take appearance for reality is a grievous sin and the cause of all calamities.
-You are the all-pervading, eternal and infinitely creative awareness — consciousness.
+>To take appearance for reälity is a grievous sin and the cause of all calamities.
+You are the all-pervading, eternal and infinitely creätive awareness — consciousness.
 All else is local and temporary.
 Don’t forget what you are.

 **Questioner:**&ensp;Repeatedly you have been saying that events are causeless, a thing just happens and no cause can be assigned to it.
 Surely everything has a cause, or several causes.
 How am I to understand the causelessness of things?